dbca-wa/science-projects-client/docs/ReactGuide.md

 ## Overview

-This guide demonstrates how to set up a modern full-stack React/Django app, focusing specifically on the frontend development environment.
-It will cover basic setup, authentication & connecting to a backend, forms, and usage of the core technology.
-The guide is designed so that developers can more or less fully develop the frontend, step-by-step, before creating a simple backend and devops flow to tie it all together.
+This guide demonstrates how to set up a modern full-stack React app, focusing specifically on the frontend development with tips for connecting to a Django backend/database.
+It will cover basic setup, authentication, forms, and usage of the core technology listed below.
+The guide is designed so that developers can fully develop the frontend, step-by-step, before focusing on additional steps like containerisation, devops workflows, and creating a backend.

+**NOTE:** Although this guide will provide suggestions for the backend, we will only utilise mock data as the scope of this guide is the frontend.

 **What We're Building:** A Reaction Clicker game - a web application where players click targets that appear randomly on screen before they disappear.
 This application naturally demonstrates all the technologies in our stack through real-world implementation patterns.

-**Learning Approach:** We'll build the game using our modern stack, showcasing proper architecture, state management, API integration, and component patterns.
-This game format provides clear use cases for authentication (user accounts), forms (settings), real-time updates (game state), and backend integration (leaderboards and statistics).
+**Learning Approach:** We'll build the game using our modern stack, showcasing proper architecture, routing, state management, API integration, and component patterns.
+This game format provides clear use cases for authentication (user accounts), forms (settings), real-time updates (game state), and suggestions for backend integration with mock data (leaderboards and statistics).

-Note: This represents a recommended approach rather than a strict organisational requirement.
+**Note:** This represents a recommended approach for React development rather than a strict requirement.
 It assumes developers have access to install necessary tools and are using Windows as their primary operating system, as per DBCA standard.

 ## Stack